garret-snitchler/BeholderHunt/documentation/mechanics.md

 Do we want joke characters?
 I feel like if you want a joke character they have to just be all Luck or some other super situational stat

 NO beastmasters I don't really like those.
 HOWEVER, I think maybe a class that's part-beast would be cool.
 I think a dragon-person is my favorite so far?
-This is pretty clearly Souls inspired by no shutting ideas down this early!
+This is pretty clearly Souls inspired but no shutting ideas down this early!
+There's also some Darkest Dungeon inspiration from the Abomination, but that's challenging to transport into this since that class's big downside is the damage it does to your party's morale.
+It's a similar candidate for a berserker character.

+A character who's gimmick is being undead would be funny.
+Maybe a decent idea for a "berserker" reflavoring?
+No control over them, they don't die, but they don't take direct orders

+In a similar vein I think a robot class would be cool.
+The challenge with both of these non-traditional ones is making it clear to a new player what this class does that sets it apart from others.
+This could be funny as a Blue Mage type situation.

 # Differentiation from a dungeon crawler
 The main thing that sets a dungeon crawler apart from a more typical classic RPG, at least in my eyes, is a combination of three things: